MK99MA/SoMoE-19/README.md

 #### Match Menu:
 ![MatchSet](https://github.com/MK99MA/soccermod-2019edit/blob/master/images/matchmenu.png)
  ● Match menu reworked + added display of certain settings
+ ● Match Log: Contents of "soccer_mod_last_match.txt" viewable in a menu (if Match Log is enabled)
  ● Match settings changeable ingame (Image of the menu below)
  ● (RCONFLAG ADMIN ONLY) Possibility to rename the teams (custom, default, clantag of a player)

 #### Misc:
  ● Added toggleable duckjump block script
  ● Added toggleable password change after starting a cap and hitting a set threshold (Image of the menu below)
+ ● While passwordchange is enabled a simple AFK Kicker is enabled (Configurable times)
  ● Switchable modes - Public menu, public cap/match, admins only (Image of the menu below)
  ● New entries in settings menu + added display of certain settings (Image of the menu below)
  ● Rearranged a few menu options